nihit/TensorFlow101/README.md

 * In order to run the t-SNE visualization, you need the tsne and matplotlib Python modules.
 All these requirements are in the `requirements.txt` file.

 ## Hardware
 I trained my models on a AWS g2.2xlarge GPU instance, using a community AMI with TensorFlow pre-installed (ami-d8433cb8).
 For details about configuring the AWS instance, see this [tutorial](https://cs224d.stanford.edu/supplementary/aws-tutorial-2.pdf).

+## Run it

+To train a new model:<br/>
+`python mnist.py -train`

+To extract features using a trained model:<br/>
+`python mnist.py -features`

+To generate a t-SNE visualization:<br/>
+`python plot_tsne.py`